varundosapati/sparkExamples/sparkExamples/src/main/java/org/hadoopexam/sparksql/module7EncoderDetails.md

 1) Usage of Implicit Object
 	import spark.implicit._
 	By having above statement we are going to show the what kind of serialization and de serialization concepts needs to be used

+	using implicit import by default  have encoder for primitive data types collections and objects

+	Dataframe = Dataset[ROW] which uses the defaultRowEncoder

 2) 	Explanation about Encoder
 	Encoder (Special ser-De for sparkSQL)